thyrlian/SonarOnDocker/README.md

 Can not connect to database.
 Please check connectivity and settings (see the properties prefixed by 'sonar.jdbc.').
 ```

-It's because MySQL database initialization takes a bit longer than SonarQube's boot time, especially when there is no persisted database.
+It's because MySQL database initialization takes a bit longer than SonarQube's boot time, especially when there is no persisted database yet.

-Ideas but not working:
+Failed Attempts:

 * [`depends_on`](https://docs.docker.com/compose/compose-file/#/dependson) will start services in dependency order, but won't wait for any service to be ready.